ain/tekkie.dev/_posts/2025-01-23-fastly-vcl-linting.md

 It has a comprehensive set of features one of which is dedicated to linting Fastly VCL.

-## Linting with Falco GitHub Action
+## Linting VCL with Falco GitHub Action

 In order to automate the linting of Fastly VCL, I've built the [Falco GitHub Action](https://github.com/ain/falco-github-action){:rel="nofollow external"}.